honeycombio/refinery/refinery_config.md

 It is organized as a circular buffer.
 When the buffer wraps around, Refinery will try a few times to find an empty slot; if it fails, it starts ejecting traces from the cache earlier than would otherwise be necessary.
 Ideally, the size of the cache should be many multiples (100x to 1000x) of the total number of concurrently active traces (average trace throughput * average trace duration).
+NOTE: This setting is now deprecated and no longer controls the cache size.
+Instead the maxmimum memory usage is controlled by `MaxMemoryPercentage` and `MaxAlloc`.

 - Eligible for live reload.
 - Type: `int`